Good Casting

 Good Casting (Korean: 굿캐스팅) is a 2020 South Korean television series starring Choi Kang-hee, Yoo In-young, Kim Ji-young, Lee Sang-yeob, Lee Jun-young and Lee Jong-hyuk.
 It aired on SBS TV from April 27 to June 16, 2020.

 Synopsis

 Legendary espionage agents give girl power a whole new meaning in this thrilling action comedy.
 Once part of South Korea's top secret National Intelligence Service, a group of talented female agents are reassigned to go undercover in a case involving corruption and leaked trade secrets at the country's largest conglomerate.
 After several mistakes during important missions, Baek Chan Mi (Choi Kang Hee) was reassigned to the cybersecurity team, but dreams of returning to her former role.
-Hwang Mi Soon has left agent life behind and become a full-time homemaker.
+Hwang Mi Soon has left agent life behind and became a full-time homemaker.
 Meanwhile, Lim Ye Eun, a smart single mom and desk agent dreams of being promoted to an undercover spymaster working in the field.
 Their lives collide when Don Kwan Soo, a longtime director in the NIS, recruits all three for a do or die mission.